br3ndonland/br3ndonland.github.io-jekyll/pages/about.md

 - Found out about the Grow with Google scholarship via Udacity's [Facebook](https://www.facebook.com/Udacity/posts/1250067568431912) and [Medium](https://medium.com/udacity/grow-with-google-50-000-new-scholarships-available-now-1aa0513430b6) posts, while on a bus to NYC for the New York Coffee Festival on October 14, 2017.
 - [Applied](https://github.com/br3ndonland/udacity-google/blob/master/udacity-google-00-apply.md) in December 2017.
 - Won the scholarship in January 2018.
 - Started the challenge course materials on February 21, 2018.
+- Completed the challenge course materials on March 7, 2018.
 The course taught us how to build progressive web apps and use the new features in JavaScript ES6.
 I tracked my work and made it available on [GitHub](https://github.com/br3ndonland/udacity-google).
-- Completed the challenge course materials on March 7, 2018.
-- Continued attending local meetups.
+- Attended five local meetups.
-- Started building a collaborative open-source navigation app, [MBTAccess](#mbtaccess), in April 2018.
+- Started building a collaborative open-source transportation app, [MBTAccess](https://growwithgooglema.github.io/gwg-mbta/), in April 2018.
+- **Ranked in the top 10% of 10,000 students in the intermediate web developer track.** Ranking was based on completing all course materials, as well as participation in the Slack workspace, discussion forum, and meetups.

-**I ranked in the top 10% of 10,000 students, and won a full scholarship to the [Google Mobile Web Specialist Nanodegree program](#google-mobile-web-specialist-nanodegree-program).**
+- **Won a full scholarship to the [Google Mobile Web Specialist Nanodegree program](https://www.udacity.com/course/mobile-web-specialist-nanodegree--nd024).**

 #### Meetups